My recipes → Your inbox. Sign up today!

 1. Combine all ingredients in a food processor and blend until all of the ingredients are fully combined.

-2. Scoop about 1 tablespoon per ball, squeeze it in your palm to get it to stick.
-Then, roll into a ball.
-Place on a plate or baking sheet lined with parchment paper.
+2. Scoop about 1 tablespoon per ball, squeeze it in your palm to make it stick, and roll it into a ball.
+Place it on a plate or baking sheet lined with parchment paper.

 3. Chill in the fridge for about 1 hour and then enjoy!